rdo-infra/ansible-role-dlrn/README.md

   used for the LetsEncrypt certificate.
 Defaults to `test@example.com`.
 * `api_workers` (optional) is a list of the workers where the DLRN API will be enabled.
   Defaults to an empty list.
+* `force_python_version` (optional), if set, allows us to force a non-default Python version for the DLRN virtualenv.
+Set it to ``python3`` if you want to use python3 on a CentOS 7 system, for example.
+By default, it is undefined, meaning the default Python version will be used.
 * `dlrn_workers` (optional).
 This dictionary contains the definition of all workers to be deployed by the role.
 Each dictionary entry can contain the following entries: